 Each balance requires current states and regular updates with each partner in this network.
 This process is complex because we have to use several connections and middlemen.
 Stakeholders have to confirm and settle each transaction separately, which adds to the chaos.

-How settlements could work
+How settlements could work using blockchain infrastructure

 Let’s look at the second diagram above.
 This high level architecture shows a project based on a central backend system with a traditional database and API communication.
 As we can see collaboration between parties in finance transactions is based on the central system.
 This flow reduces too many connections between parties in the network compared to the previous diagram.
 We can store all information in the central system about settlements between partners in real-time in the network but still, we have a problem with potentially manipulated data and a single point of failure.
 We can’t trust this data.